babobski/PHP-Help/README.md

 # PHP-Tags
 PHP tag autocompletion

+## Installation
+ * Installing required snippets
+ * Installing addon
+ * Configure Short Tags (optional)

+**Installing required snippets**
+For the autocompletion to work, you need to install snippets.
+You can adjust the snippets to needs (Indentation, etc.).
+The snippets can be found [here](https://github.com/babobski/PHP-Tags-Snippets).

 ## Autocompletions
 This addon will provide auto completion for common php tags.
 Also is there support for short-tags, this can be ebabled trough the settings.